 I expect the number of emails to Councillor Walker and the rest of city council will no doubt turn into a flood, if it hasn’t already.
 Public outrage was swift upon seeing the recent clearcutting as evidenced by this Facebook Video Post with 60, 000+ views (as of Jan.
 3) with an extensive comment thread.
 (Warning: rightfully emotional language in the video may be offensive to some).
 This Instagram post shows the extent of the disaster of the first phase of clearcutting (and the small fortune in lumber).

 I hope it goes to show that if this situation is “in accordance with Municipal and Provincial requirements”, the requirements are woefully inadequate and need to be addressed immediately.
-Sure the animals that aren’t killed directly will move on from their home of the countless past, and the local ‘birdland’ moniker of the neighborhood, may be earned by street names only.
+As some ‘experts’ suggest, the animals that aren’t killed directly will move on from their home of the countless past, and the local ‘birdland’ moniker of the neighborhood, may be earned by street names only.
 The crows may relocate their roost elsewhere and leave us to tell fanciful stories to our grandchildren of when urban Halifax was host to an awe-inspiring natural phenomenon every evening.
 Let’s hope the animals don’t end up in front of your car or seek mass refuge in your backyard as a result of old-growth clearcutting blessed by our city’s requirements.
 But if there’s one thing I have faith in, it’s the actions of the citizens of Halifax.
-Have your voice heard, contact your local representative (or email email@example.com) to make sure they are representing their constituents.
+Have your voice heard, contact your local representative (or email firstname.lastname@example.org) to make sure they are representing their constituents.